What is a trademark disclaimer and when do you need it?

 For example, we successfully argued against the need for a disclaimer of “SPEED” in our client’s mark SPEED DEMON directed to shin guards.
 When the meaning of a mark is incongruent or otherwise non-descriptive of the goods or services, a reasonable argument can be made that a disclaimer of a term should not be required.

-Should you agree to or argue against a disclaimer requirement?
+Should you agree to a trademark disclaimer or argue against it?

-If a particular term is not generic or merely descriptive in relation to the goods or services, it might be worthwhile to argue that a disclaimer would not be warranted.
+For instance, when a particular term is not generic or merely descriptive in relation to the goods or services, it may be worthwhile to argue that a disclaimer would not be warranted.
 The effectiveness of such an argument will depend on the particular facts of each case.
 It is critical to analyze the relationship between the term and the specific goods or services identified in the application.

 For example, we successfully argued against a required disclaimer of “SPEED” in our client’s trademark application for SPEED DEMON directed to shin guards.
 When the meaning of a mark is incongruent or otherwise non-descriptive of the goods or services, a reasonable argument can be made that a disclaimer of a term should not be required.